 For additional information, click here.

 Employees hired after June 30, 2003, regardless of salary, pay 25% of their monthly premium.
 Employees who were hired on or before June 30, 2003, pay 20% of their monthly health insurance premium.
 New employee coverage begins on the first day of the month, following 60 calendar days from the date of employment.

 Basic life insurance of $5,000 term life is offered at a low cost premium.
 Participants that elected health insurance coverage through HCC are automatically covered by the basic life insurance.

 Optional life insurance is available to provide economic support for your family.
 This term insurance allows you to increase your coverage up to eight times your annual salary.
 Term insurance covers you and pays your designated beneficiary in the event of your death or certain other catastrophic events.
 It is not an investment policy; it has no cash value.
 This is an employee-pay-all benefit.
 Additional insurance can be purchased up to 8x annual salary, if employee so chooses.

 Long-term disability insurance provides a tax-free income replacement payment of up to 55% of gross monthly salary after a qualified illness or injury has disabled a covered employee for 90 consecutive days.
 Benefits payments are reduced by certain other income sources.
 The minimum monthly benefit would be $100 or 10% of the gross monthly benefit amount, whichever is greater.
 Cost is based on age and salary.

 Eligible employees can pay for out-of-pocket health care expenses not covered by a medical or dental plan on a pre-tax basis.
-For the 2015 year, participants can contribute $250 to $2,550 through payroll deduction.
+During FY19, participants can contribute $250 to $2,650 through payroll deduction.